rechsteiner/weavie/README.md

 make
 ```

-- Use WASD to move the selection
+- WASD to move the cursor in the selected region.
 - Q to switch between the threading, tieup and treadling (see [How to Read a Weaving Draft](https://www.gistyarn.com/blogs/how-to-weave/how-to-read-a-weaving-draft))
+- WS to zoom in/out when there's no selected region.
-- E to toggle the selected square
+- E to toggle the selected square.

 ### Running on hardware